 Too much television, food allergies, or lack of discipline doesn't cause ADHD.

-Dr. Good offers continuous performance testing with the Quotient ADHD system and non-stimulant treatment approaches to managing ADHD.
+Dr. Good offers continuous performance testing and non-stimulant treatment approaches to managing ADHD.
 Relying on a holistic approach in addition to her psychiatric training, Dr. Good reviews your symptoms, discusses your personal and family medical history, and performs a physical exam.

 After reaching a diagnosis, Dr. Good typically recommends a variety of therapies to control ADHD symptoms, including: